fake-name/xA-Scraper/README.md

 Dependencies:

- - Postgres >= 9.3
+ - Postgres >= 9.3 or Sqlite
  - CherryPy
  - Pyramid
  - Mako
  - BeautifulSoup 4
  - others

+The backend can either use a local sqlite database (which has poor performance, particularly when cold, but is *very* easy to set up), or a full postgresql instance.

+DB Backend is selected via the `USE_POSTGRESQL` parameter in `settings.py`.

-DB setup is left to the user. xA-Scraper requires it's own database, and the ability to make IP-based connections to the hosting PG instance.
-The connection information, DB name, and client name must be set by copying settings.base.py to settings.py, and updating the appropriate strings.
+If using postgre, DB setup is left to the user. xA-Scraper requires it's own database, and the ability to make IP-based connections to the hosting PG instance.
+The connection information, DB name, and client name must be set by copying settings.base.py to `settings.py`, and updating the appropriate strings.

+When using sqlite, you just have to specify the path to where you want the sqlite db to be located (or you can use the default, which is `./sqlite_db.db`).

 `settings.py` is also where the login information for the various plugins goes.